mnengineer/LearningJourney/README.md

 ## 2024 Goals

-English
+To be fluent in speaking English
 - IELTS 6.5
 - TOEIC 900

-Programming
+To be an expert Android Engineer
 1. Earn a monthly rate of 1 million yen
-2. Become an expert Android engineer
-3. Stay abreast of the latest trends in AI technologies and master their use (GPTs / Copilot)
+	2. Keep up-to-date with the latest AI technologies and master their application (including GPTs, Copilot).
-4. ( ※ Including iOS/Swift, Flutter, Dart, Firebase, TypeScript, React, Docker ... )
+	3. Acquire skills in related technologies (iOS/Swift, Flutter, Dart, Firebase, TypeScript, React, Docker, etc.).
 ## Books

 - [x] OOP - Why Object-Oriented?